How do I speed up my site?

 Reduce New Products window

 The “new products” selection window is by default set to “Forever”.
-Setting this to a smaller window will make the display of “new products” (in sideboxes and center content-boxes) run much faster, and thus improve speed.
+Setting the new product timeframe to a smaller window will make the display of “new products” (in sideboxes and center content-boxes) run much faster, and thus improve speed.

 Consider GZip Compression